Windows Repair and Replacement Grant Scheme

 While there are many different aspects that all contribute to the character and appearance of a conservation area, the retention of traditional windows within both listed and unlisted buildings is extremely significant.

-Is funding is available to help me repair or reinstate traditional windows?
-Please note that traditional windows are timber not aluminium or uPVC
+Is funding available to help me repair or reinstate traditional windows?
+Please note that traditional windows are timber not aluminium or uPVC.

-The Windows Repair and Replacement Grant Scheme offers a grant of up to a maximum of £15,000 per property and there are limited funds available.
+The Windows Grant Scheme offers a grant of up to a maximum of £12,500 per property and there are limited funds available.

 Do I need Planning Permission?

-In order to qualify for the Windows Repair and Replacement Grant Scheme you must have planning permission and/or listed building consent, if it is deemed to be required by the Council.
+In order to qualify for the Windows Grant Scheme you must have planning permission and/or listed building consent, if it is deemed to be required by the Council.

 What if I do not have Planning Permission?